guiuferrerm/xemapytools/DOCUMENTATION.md

 ## 0. Library Organization

-The `xemapytools` library is structured as follows:
+The `xemapytools` library is now structured as follows, with the addition of a new internal utility module and updated functions.

 ```
 xemapytools/